 Your organisation is unique and what drives employee turnover will differ compared to the averages we’ve shared above.
 To start, in your engagement survey, we recommend that you repeat the above steps, confidentially asking prospective leavers the reason(s) why they may be considering leaving and supplementing this with exit interview data.
-We’re not huge fans of exit interviews, however, because employees have often psychologically checked-out by the time they hand in their notice.

 It’s also crucial to look at this by each stage of the employee life-cycle.
 For example, newer employees in the honeymoon period may be really satisfied with their development and feeling appreciated.
 However, this may quickly wear off when they’re no longer a newbie.

 Finally, look at this by demographics like age and department.
 If you have a high percentage of people in a given office saying that they are considering leaving because of their manager, this may well be a warning sign.
 Recruitment source can also be interesting – you may find employees who have heard about the job via an employee referral may be a better cultural fit and less likely to say that they are considering leaving.